 • Setup Fee: None

-• Transaction Fee: 2.9% + $0.30 per transaction
+• Transaction Fee: 2.9% + $0.30 per transaction.

-• Pros: Highly customizable, supports multiple currencies
+• Pros: Highly customizable and supports multiple currencies.

-• Cons: Requires more technical knowledge for setup
+• Cons: Requires more technical knowledge for setup.

 • Square

-• Transaction Fee: 2.9% + $0.30 per transaction
+• Transaction Fee: 2.9% + $0.30 per transaction.

-• Pros: Easy integration, in-person payment options
+• Pros: Easy integration and in-person payment options.

-• Cons: Limited to certain countries
+• Cons: Limited to certain countries.

 • Authorize.Net

-• Setup Fee: $49
+• Setup Fee: $49.

-• Monthly Fee: $25
+• Monthly Fee: $25.

-• Transaction Fee: 2.9% + $0.30 per transaction
+• Transaction Fee: 2.9% + $0.30 per transaction.

-• Pros: Comprehensive fraud protection, extensive features
+• Pros: Comprehensive fraud protection, extensive features.

-• Cons: Monthly fees, complex setup
+• Cons: Monthly fees, complex setup.

 Why Website Security is Crucial for E-commerce Websites